 In a scenario where no player has the ball, it’s aggressive play to try your best to get to the ball first.
 This could involve running super hard.
 Or you could be hustling with another player to get the ball.

 Maybe you and another player are running shoulder-to-shoulder.
 Trying your hardest to get to the ball first is aggressive play.

 Now, maybe the other player is a faster runner than you and gets to the ball first.
 But that doesn’t matter because you tried your hardest.
-You were aggressive and you hustled to get to the ball.
+You were aggressive, and you hustled to get to the ball.

 And guess what, after you put in that effort, you’re close to the ball.
-You’re in a great position to do exactly what we discussed in the previous section: put pressure on the ball.
+You’re in a great position to do precisely what we discussed in the previous section: put pressure on the ball.